 Now that session has wrapped, we’re diving further into some of the most significant issues facing our transportation system.
-Transportation Choices is excited to focus on the following five major policy efforts this year and beyond.
+Transportation Choices is honing our focus on the following six major policy efforts this year and beyond, including four major statewide endeavors, and two critical regional priorities.
 Read on to learn more about each of these efforts.

 - Advancing mobility justice by passing Free to Walk, the jaywalking repeal bill

 - Addressing transit rider and operator safety

 - Securing multimodal funding by passing an equitable Road Usage Charge

 - Encourage equitable and efficient project delivery at Sound Transit

 - Supporting local transportation funding measures, including the Seattle Transportation Levy

 Addressing the transit worker shortage.
 The worker shortage is one of the biggest threats to transit right now.
 According to an American Public Transportation Association survey conducted in February, more than nine in 10 public transit agencies are having difficulty hiring new employees.
 A shortage of transit workers is leaving agencies unable to deliver needed service or use available funding.
 This leads to less transit and less reliable transit, and therefore people may be less likely to take transit or vote to fund transit.